Andrew-R-Stephens/Andrew-R-Stephens/README.md

 <div align='left'><h1>Publications</h1></div>

-> If it's published on a website like the Google Play Store, it will be in this section.
+> If it's published on an official website like the Google Play Store, it will be in this section.

 <br>